WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 The LDC manages or assists with the following Revolving Loan Funds:

-• Imlay City Façade Loan Fund: Loans are available for façade improvements in the City of Imlay City downtown and commercials areas.
-Loans are available for up to $40,000 at 4% for up to 10 years.
+Imlay City Façade Loan Fund: Loans are available for façade improvements in the City of Imlay City’s downtown and commercial areas, with amounts up to $40,000 at 4% for up to 10 years.

-• Lapeer Main Street Façade Loan Fund: Loans are available for façade improvements in the Lapeer Downtown Development Authority district.
-Loans are available for up to $20,000 at 3% for up to 5 years.
+Lapeer Main Street Façade Loan Fund: Loans are available for façade improvements in the Lapeer Downtown Development Authority district, with amounts up to $20,000 at 3% for up to 5 years.
+Understanding the implications of Lapeer taxes can help businesses make informed decisions about these improvements.

-• Small Business Administration (SBA) Loans: The SBA offers numerous loan opportunities to assist in business development, including guarantees for commercial loans and second position loans used to secure financing for up to 90% of the project cost.
-LDC can determine which SBA loan is the best fit for your project.
+Small Business Administration (SBA) Loans: The SBA offers numerous loan opportunities to assist in business development, including guarantees for commercial loans and second position loans used to secure financing for up to 90% of the project cost.
+The LDC can help determine which SBA loan is the best fit for your project.

-• I-69 International Trade Corridor Next Michigan Development Corporation The I-69 International Trade Corridor Next Michigan Development Corporation (NMDC) offers economic incentives to growing businesses, both existing and new, that utilize two or more forms of transportation to move their products and are located within the territory of the NMDC.
-Qualifying businesses in the corridor can benefit from state and local incentives, including real and personal property tax abatements.
+I-69 International Trade Corridor Next Michigan Development Corporation The I-69 International Trade Corridor Next Michigan Development Corporation (NMDC) offers economic incentives to growing businesses, both existing and new, that utilize two or more forms of transportation to move their products and are located within the territory of the NMDC.
+Qualifying businesses in the corridor can benefit from state and local incentives, including real and personal property tax abatements, which can help alleviate lapeer taxes.
 In certain cases, businesses can qualify for tax-free Renaissance Zones.
-Visit website
+Visit website PA 198 Industrial Property Tax Abatement An abatement is available for new investment on all local real property taxes up to 50% (not including State Education Tax) for up to 12 years.
+Eligible industries are primarily manufacturing and high-technology operations.
+This exemption applies to new buildings, expansions, and existing building improvements.
+Workforce Training Grants Businesses may be eligible to receive grants to facilitate specialized training for their employees.
+There are several Lapeer county-based workforce assistance providers which can assist in identifying appropriate programs.
+More information: www.gstmiworks.org

 Highways